-First, all of the research mentioned the importance of Programming by Example and end-user programming.
-The creators of the Intel Selection Recognition Agent wrote "We would like to enhance the Selection Recognition Agent along the lines of Eager [a Programming by Example system], allowing it to detect the repetition of action sequences in any application and automate these sequences" [17].
-The creators of Apple Data Detectors wrote that a "goal is to complete a prototype of an end-user programming facility to enable end users to program detectors and actions, opening up the full Apple Data Detectors capability to all users" [18].
-Finally, the creators of CyberDesk wrote that they were "investigating learningby-example techniques to allow the CyberDesk system to dynamically create chained suggestions based on a user's repeated actions" [19].
+p0435 First, all of the research mentioned the importance of programming by example and end-user programming.
+The creators of the Intel Selection Recognition Agent wrote, "We would like to enhance the Selection Recognition Agent along the lines of Eager [a Programming by Example system], allowing it to detect the repetition of action sequences in any application and automate these sequences" (Pandit & Kalbag, 1997).
+The creators of Apple Data Detectors wrote that a "goal is to complete a prototype of an end-user programming facility to enable end users to program detectors and actions, opening up the full Apple Data Detectors capability to all users" (Nardi et al., 1998).
+Finally, the creators of CyberDesk wrote that they were "investigating learning-by-example techniques to allow the CyberDesk system to dynamically create chained suggestions based on a user's repeated actions" (Dey et al., 1998).

-Grammex (Grammars by Example) [20], released in 1999 and created by Henry Lieberman.
-Bonnie Nardi and David Wright, allowed users to create Data Detectors through Programming by Example.
+Grammex (Grammars by Example) (Lieberman, Nardi, & Wright, 1998), released in 1999 and created by Henry Lieberman, Bonnie Nardi and David Wright, allowed users to create data detectors through programming by example.
 Like Creo, Grammex allowed users to define the actions to associate with data by providing demonstrations.
-However, Grammex was limited to the few Macintosh applications that were "recordable" (sending user action events to the agent) [20].
-Similar to the Data Detectors preceding it, Grammex based its data detection on patterns of information.
-For instance, Grammex could learn how to detect email addresses if the user showed it several examples with the format Unfortunately, very few types of data person@host. outside of URLs, email addresses and phone numbers actually have a detectable structure, limiting the usefulness of such a system.
-This leads to the second "future work" topic mentioned by Data Detector researchers of the late 1990s: semantics.
+However, Grammex was limited to the few Macintosh applications that were "recordable" (sending user action events to the agent) (Lieberman et al., 1998).
+Similar to the data detectors preceding it, Grammex based its data detection on patterns of information.
+For instance, Grammex could learn how to detect email addresses if the user showed it several examples with the format person@host.
+Unfortunately, very few types of data outside of URLs, email addresses, and phone numbers actually have a detectable structure, limiting the usefulness of such a system.
+This leads to the second "future work" topic mentioned by data detector researchers of the late 1990s: semantics.

-Semantics
+s0085 Semantics

-The creators of Apple Data Detectors noted that relying on pattern detection has many limitations: "It is easy to imagine a company might choose a syntax for its product order numbers-a three digit department code followed by a dash followed by a four-digit product code-that would overlap with U.S. telephone number syntax, thus leading Apple Data Detectors to offer both telephone number and part-ordering actions...We can do little about these overlapping syntaxes without performing a much deeper, semantic interpretation of the text in which the pattern appears" [18].
-The creators of CyberDesk also discussed the topic of semantic interpretation, writing that they were interested in "incorporating rich forms of context into CyberDesk, other than time, position, and meta-types" [19].
+p0445 The creators of Apple Data Detectors noted that relying on pattern detection has many limitations: "It is easy to imagine a company might choose a syntax for its product order numbers - a three digit department code followed by a dash followed by a four-digit product code - that would overlap with U.S. telephone number syntax, thus leading Apple Data Detectors to offer both telephone number and part-ordering actions. . .We can do little about these overlapping syntaxes without performing a much deeper, semantic interpretation of the text in which the pattern appears" (Nardi et al., 1998).
+The creators of CyberDesk also discussed the topic of semantic interpretation, writing that they were interested in "incorporating rich forms of context into CyberDesk, other than time, position, and meta-types" (Dey et al., 1998).

-Miro
+s0090 Miro

-Miro expands the types of data that can be detected from the previous range of three types (Google's AutoLink) and thirteen types (Apple Data Detectors), to the full breadth of knowledge found in ConceptNet and TAP.
+- p0450 Miro expands the types of data that can be detected from the previous range of three types (Google's AutoLink) and thirteen types (Apple Data Detectors), to the full breadth of knowledge found in ConceptNet and TAP. - p0455 It is important to note that the pages Miro reads are just normal pages on the Web.
+The pages do not contain any form of semantic markup.
+All of the semantic information is coming from the ConceptNet and TAP knowledge bases.